Does this describe you?

 Humans also enjoy this deeply relaxing form of body contact.
 Just think about the last time you had an ache in your neck and shoulders.
 You instinctively rub the affected area to make it feel better, or ask a loved one to rub the area for you.
 Massage causes changes in numerous bodily systems that promote a relaxed and healing state.

-Massage physically changes our physiology causing a decrease in heart rate, blood pressure and respiratory rate helping us to relax.
+It physically changes our physiology causing a decrease in heart rate, blood pressure and respiratory rate helping us to relax.
 It creates heat and friction and increased blood flow into the tissues that are being massaged.
 This can relieve muscle pain and tension.

-Massage also increases lymphatic drainage from the massaged tissues that can help remove waste products and enhance detoxification.
+It also increases lymphatic drainage from the massaged tissues that can help remove waste products and enhance detoxification.
 It is important to drink lots of glasses of water after a massage to aid this process.

 Massage changes our state of mind.
-Much like acupuncture massage causes a change in the activity of our brain taping into the limbic emotional system and changing our brain wave production.
+Much like acupuncture, it causes a change in the activity of our brain taping into the limbic emotional system and changing our brain wave production.
 The brain is an electrochemical organ, generating up to 10 watts of electricity.
 The brain has 4 categories of brain waves, all with different frequency and amplitude.
 When we are fully alert we exhibit alpha waves and when we are in deep sleep we exhibit delta waves.
 A relaxing massage stimulates brain activity closer to the state of sleep and dreaming, thus promoting relaxation and restoration.

 Stress is a big problem today, be it emotional, physical, chemical or electromagnetic.
-Any type of stress causes an increase in you stress hormones – cortisol and adrenalin being the major ones .These stress hormones disrupt the production of your growth and repair hormones which make it hard to recover from the rigours of everyday life, such as recovering from a work-out, a physical day at work or from an injury.
+Any type of stress causes an increase in you stress hormones – cortisol and adrenalin being the major ones.
+These stress hormones disrupt the production of your growth and repair hormones which make it hard to recover from the rigours of everyday life, such as recovering from a work-out, a physical day at work or from an injury.

 Massage helps to reduce stress hormones allowing you to recover from your daily activities.
 It also stimulates the brain to release serotonin, your brain’s neurotransmitter that makes you feel happy and relaxed.